rayes0/blog/content/tea.md

 +++
-title = "Tea"
+title = "Tea Journal"
 author = ["rayes"]
 date = 2021-08-16T00:00:00-06:00
 draft = false
 katex = true
 +++

 A collection of thoughts, notes, and reviews of loose leaf tea and other water infused beverages that I've tried, including experimentation on custom blends with herbs, flowers, spices, berries, steeping methods, and roasting.
 Maybe some content about similar beverages like coffee as well (though I prefer tea over coffee).
 For each tea, I try to provide a photo of the label with specs like where the tea was grown and various related notes (they'll mostly be in Chinese though).
-The info on this page is mainly for myself so that I can remember things like what I enjoy, what I hate, the ingredients in blends I've created, and specifics for replicating the taste.<br><br>I enjoy nearly any category of tea, though the one thing that I need is variety, no matter how good a tea is at first, I get weary of it after two or three days of drinking it consecutively (until I take a break from it, then I'm back to loving it).
+The info on this page is mainly for myself so that I can remember things like what I enjoy, what I hate, the ingredients in blends I've created, and specifics for replicating the taste.<br><br>I enjoy nearly any category of tea, and I mostly drink Chinese teas.
+No matter how good a tea is at first, I get weary of it after two or three days of drinking it consecutively (until I take a break from it, then I'm back to loving it).
 I find that I need to alternate teas every one to two days and frequently create new blends to keep my interest.
-I buy teas pretty much exclusively through local stores, I enjoy supporting local businesses.
-The added plus is that I can physically go into the store and view, feel, and even sample their teas, though of course they won't have as exhaustive of a catalogue as many online sellers.
-My family also has connections with some tea farmers in China, so occasionally we can get an bulk shipment from them at a very hefty discount.
+I buy teas pretty much exclusively through local stores, I enjoy supporting local businesses, or directly imported from tea farmers in China (whom my relatives have connections with).

 # Teas {#teas}